YJesus/Patriot-Linux/README.md

 Install xinput (apt install xinput or yum install xorg-x11-server-utils)

-And then simply download and run python3 patriot.py
+And then simply download py files and run python3 patriot.py

 Tested in CentOS/Fedora and Debian/Ubuntu